By Chanté Eliaszadeh | Updated June 2026

 - Companies seeking institutional investment or banking relationships

-Most regulated crypto companies implement a hybrid custody architecture:
+Most regulated crypto companies run a hybrid custody architecture rather than choosing a single model:

-This approach balances operational efficiency, regulatory compliance, and cost management.
+This balances operational efficiency against regulatory compliance and cost.

 SOC 2 Type II Requirements for Crypto Custodians